 Energy tantric massage provides holistic healing as a traumatic experience can change a person on many levels including; physical, emotional, mental and spiritual.
 On a physical level, trauma traps in the body and tantra practices techniques like ‘‘safe touch, shaking, body massage, de-armouring’’ to release the body.
 On a psychological level, traumatised people experience overwhelming emotions and adopt limiting beliefs.
 Tantra helps people experience their emotions with self-regulation and adopt more empowering beliefs.
 On a spiritual level, trauma survivors can feel fragmented and disconnected.
 Tantra promotes wholeness and divineness in everything and offers the practitioners a spiritual awakening.
 Healing happens when the client finally re-establishes feelings of safety and releases the shields and armour they had.

 Here are some of the tools and techniques of tantric trauma work:

-- Shaking/Movement: Trauma can immobilise and freeze the body and energy gets trapped inside.
+Shaking/Movement: Trauma can immobilise and freeze the body and energy gets trapped inside.
 Mobility equals vitality.
-Tantra promotes movement in many forms, one of them is shaking.
+Tantra promotes movement in many forms, one of which is shaking.
 Shaking allows energy to flow through the body and break free from the blockages.